Kamenice (Prague-East District): Administrative division

+Etymology

+The name was transferred to the settlement from the local stream, which was called Kamenice.

 Geography

 Kamenice is located about 15 km southeast of Prague.
 It lies in the Benešov Uplands.
 The highest point is the hill Vlková at 521 m above sea level.
-The Kamenický Stream flows through the municipality and supplies several ponds.
+The stream Kamenický potok flows through the municipality and supplies several fishponds.

 History

 The first written mention of Kamenice is from 1266, when there was a fortress.
-The village was owned by various owners until 1763, including the Lobkowicz family and Albrecht von Wallenstein.
+The village was owned by various noblemen until 1763, including the Lobkowicz family and Albrecht von Wallenstein.
 From 1763 until the establishent of a sovereign municipality, Kamenice was a property of Prague archbishops, who had rebuilt the local manor house into a castle, which served as their summer residence.

 In 1820, the Ringhoffer family started a business in the territory, and the agricultural village began to be industrialized.
 František Ringhoffer purchased the Kamenice Castle in 1860 and the nearby Štiřín Castle in 1870, and had reconstructed both of them.
 Properties of the Ringhoffer family were confiscated in 1945.

 Demographics

-As of 2022, it is the 5th most populated municipality without the town status in the country and the most populated outside the Moravian-Silesian Region.
-In the 21st century, it belongs among the fastest growing municipalities in the country.
+As of 2024, Kamenice is the 4th most populated municipality without the town status in the country.
+It belongs among the fastest growing municipalities in the country in the 21st century.

+Transport

+There are no railways or major roads passing through the municipality.